Serrrrriously/Profile-seriously/README.md

 1. Honestly, It is my first time to do teamwork in classroom, which is special for me.
 I haven't done that in China.
 I think it's a better way to slove problems rather than just sitting alone at a certain place doing the paper.
 Everyone has different ideas, which will help each one.
 2. I have some ideas for the topic, but it seems hard for me to express my whole meaning.
 I am not that shy but have trouble in listening and speaking English.
 I came up with a outline plan and a first draft of a radial map, and I can and need do more.
 I should pay more attention to my spoken English than IT I think in the first semester.
 3. My teammates are from different countries, but they all speak fluent English, and they gave me enough patience for my expression, I appreciate it very much.
 They usually had some special ideas in details.
 It is a awesome project to build a sauna rooom near the sea, you can just take a sauna after swimming, or swimming after sauna...
 They three have open minds, which I lack.
-I will learn more from the classmates.
+I will learn more from the classmates in the future.

 <!--